LangStream/documentation/installation/docker.md

 This commands starts a docker container using the same version of the CLI.

-The container by defaults runs all the LangStream components, a Kafka Broker and a S3 service (using Minio).
+The container by default runs all the LangStream components, a Kafka Broker, and an S3 service (using Minio).

-The docker container exposes the Control Plane on the default port (8090) and the API Gateway on the default port (8091), this way you can run most of the CLI commands against the local container, especially the commands to interact with the gateway.
+The docker container exposes the Control Plane on the default port (8090) and the API Gateway on the default port (8091), so you can run most of the CLI commands against the local container, especially the commands to interact with the API Gateway.

-When you kill the application with Ctrl-C the environment is automatically disposed.
+When you kill the application with Ctrl-C, the environment is automatically disposed of.
 If you need to persist your topics or the S3 environment then you have to build your own instance.yaml file and pass it using the "-i" flag.

 ### Selecting the services to run

-By default the docker container runs all the LangStream components, a Kafka Broker and a S3 service (using Minio).
+By default the docker container runs all the LangStream components, a Kafka Broker, and an S3 service (using Minio).

 You can use the following flags to select the services to run: